MegaScratchUserscript/Mega-Scratch-Userscript/originals/grannycookies/readme.md

 Oh, hello.
-I'm gonna add stuff soon :P
+- How do you add stuff to the MSU CSS settings?
+- I really want to add prettynavbar.css :P